 Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with Prometheus, a leading open-source monitoring solution.
-Prometheus provides a time series of your data, which is, according to Prometheus documentation:

 Using Prometheus, you can monitor Rancher at both the cluster level and project level.
 For each cluster and project that is enabled for monitoring, Rancher deploys a Prometheus server.

 Cluster monitoring allows you to view the health of your Kubernetes cluster.
 Prometheus collects metrics from the cluster components below, which you can view in graphs and charts.

 - Kubernetes control plane